rlugojr/linkurious-enterprise-manual/en/manipulate/expand.md

 We can expand nodes in different ways:

-* double-click on a node in the view
+* double-click on a node in the view.
 * select one or multiple nodes, then click on the ```Expand``` button of the left panel.
 * right-click on a node in the view, then click on the ```Expand``` button of the tooltip.

 ![](Option.png)

-The ```Expand``` button on the left panel display the list of available relationship types and neighbor categories.
+The ```Expand``` button on the left panel displays the list of available relationship types and neighbor categories.
 We can choose to get everything or to filter the retrieved relationships and neighbors.

 ![](Propositions.png)

 If the expanded nodes have too many neighbors, it may however lead to unreadable visualization.

-Linkurious prevents us to add to many neighbors at once by asking to filter the retrieved neighborhood.
+Linkurious prevents us from adding too many neighbors at once by asking to filter the retrieved neighborhood.
 A safeguard popup will appear, providing options to select a specific relationship type and neighbor category, to pick the most or least connected neighbors, and to change the maximal number of retrieved neighbors.
 We may bypass this limit manually.

 ![](TooMany.png)